eBay Account Flagged? Here’s what to do…

 3 profitable item strategies to use in the eBay flagged accounts era

 With eBay lowering the ranking of dropshippers’ listings, certain methods that may have previously worked to find items are less effective.
-We asked Karim about the 3 main methods he uses to find items for his eBay store and for his students’.
+Here are 3 methods you can use to find items for your eBay store.

 The Salefreaks Item Locator

-The first method Karim uses is the Salefreaks item locator.
+The first method is the Salefreaks item locator.

 The main benefit with the locator is that it’s very easy to start listing thousands of items at a time and scale quickly which are two very important things to succeed when you’re flagged.